parmentelat/nbautoeval/README.md

 In this early stage the framework supports the following types of exercises
   * `ExerciseFunction` : the student is asked to write a function
   * `ExerciseRegexp` : the student is asked to write a regular expression
+  * `ExerciseGenerator` : the student is asked to write a generator function
   * `ExerciseClass` : tests will happen on a class implementation

 A teacher who wishes to implement an exercise needs to write 2 parts :